 Chinese tourists unable to get tickets for direct flights were willing to take indirect flights via Jakarta.
 He estimated that the number of Chinese tourists flying to Bali could be as high as 1,000 per day.
 In operating this new flight, Hainan Airline is partnering with Caissa Touristic (Group) AG, which will offer unique packages for Chinese tourists to enjoy the island’s beauty, as well as its unique culture.

 On the inaugural flight, Chinese mainstream media consisting of TV channels, radio stations, websites and newspapers, will be invited, staying in Bali for one week to explore various attractions on the island and in surrounding areas.

 The flights are expected to generate 30,000 Chinese tourists.
 According to the National Statistics Bureau of China, each tourist is expected to spend on average US$3,000.
-Therefore, with this new flight, Chinese tourists will contribute around $90 million to Bali and other destinations in Indonesia.

 During the period January to November last year, Bali welcomed 361,311 Chinese tourists, an increase of 9.68 percent from the 329,425 tourists during the same period in 2012, data from the Bali office of the Central Statistics Bureau (BPS) showed.
 China ranked second after Australia for foreign tourist arrivals to the province.